clocklimited/clock-module-finder/README.md

 # clock-module-finder
-A package to count the number of times a clock employee's package has been used
+A package to count the number of times a clock employee's package has been used.

+Generate a personal access token, ensure that you are a member of the teams / organisation that you wish to check.

+When generating your key, ensure that it has permissions to repo and read:org.

 Rename examplepasswords.json to passwords.json, and edit it to include your token.